 Heavy rainfalls to the north of Alice Springs will cause the river to start flowing through town around 6 to 8 hours later.
 The river can change from its normal dry bed to a bank-to-bank flow within a matter of 15 minutes.

 The Todd Tavern is as true to the core of Alice Springs as the river that runs alongside it.
 It is a place for locals to reminisce over, travellers to feel the true Outback experience.
-It is a place of good old fashioned hospitality, comradery and The Alice spirit.
+It is a place of good old fashioned hospitality, camaraderie and The Alice spirit.